Sharjah Museums Authority

-The Sharjah Museums Authority (SMA), formerly named Sharjah Museums Department (SMD), is a government agency in Sharjah, United Arab Emirates.
+The Sharjah Museums Authority (SMA), formerly known as the Sharjah Museums Department (SMD), is a cultural beacon of Sharjah, United Arab Emirates.

 The organization was established by Dr. Sheikh Sultan bin Muhammad Al-Qasimi in 2006.
 The authority's objective is to promote the emirate's legacy of arts, heritage and culture.
 It is a part of the Global Cultural Districts Network.
 SMA oversees a number of museums and heritage sites in the Emirate of Sharjah, including: